KIT-MAMID/mamid/Testing.md

     export CA_PASS
     for i in $(seq -f %02g 1 20); do ./scripts/generateAndSignSlaveCert.sh slave${i} 10.101.202.1${i}; done

-You can now start the testbed using `make testbed_up`.
-This will build MAMID inside a docker container and then start all components.
-You should now have a running instance of the master at `10.101.202.1:8080`

 ## Configuring the Notifier

 This is optional.
 If this step is skipped the notifier will exit immediately.